 Wastewater from municipal wastewater treatment plants often contain residues of various kinds of pollutants.
 How are aquatic organisms affected by wastewater purified by conventional techniques?
 Does it make any difference if the wastewater is purified with more sophisticated techniques than is commonly used in Sweden today?
 Formas will answer these questions in a systematic review.

 What are the hydrological effects of wetland restoration and creation?
 A systematic review

 Wetlands are created for many reasons, but in recent years their hydrological effects have come more into focus.
 However, both researchers and authorities have stated that there is limited knowledge on the evidence for some of the expected effects.
-Formas will therefore conduct an evidence synthesis on this topic.
-The report is expected to be published in the end of 2021.
+Formas will therefore conduct an systematic review on this topic.

 How effectively do natural soils retain phosphorus from on-site wastewater treatment systems?
-A systematic review.
+A systematic map

 Small wastewater treatment systems that release phosphorus into the soil are considered one of the causes of eutrophication in surface waters.
 However, the phosphorus discharge can be purified naturally by so-called soil retention.
 This means that the nutrients are kept in soil and plants.
 It is uncertain how effective soil retention is and what factors affect the retention process.
-Both authorities, the industry and private individuals in Sweden request a rigorous review of the research published on the subject.
-The final report will be published in Swedish in the end of 2021.
+Both authorities, the industry and private individuals in Sweden request a rigorous overview of the research published on the subject.

 What effect does mosquito control with Bti have on ecosystems?
 A systematic review